 Are you worried about the future financial security of your loved ones?
-Are you concerned about the impact of estate taxes?
-At the Media law office of Halligan & Keaton, our Pennsylvania estate planning attorneys will work with you to ensure your assets and heirs are protected with an appropriate will or trust.
+At the law offices of Halligan & Keaton, our Pennsylvania estate planning attorneys will work with you to ensure your assets and heirs are protected with an appropriate will or trust.

-- Name an executor who will handle the probate process
+• Name an executor who will handle the administration of the estate.

 When it's Time to Think About a Trust

 There are many types of trusts.
-The type that is best for your purpose will depend upon the degree of control you wish to maintain over the assets of the trust during your lifetime, the degree of tax protection you seek and the goals you are trying to achieve.
+The type that is best for your purpose will depend upon the degree of control you wish to maintain over the assets of the trust during your lifetime and the degree of tax protection you seek and the goals you are trying to achieve.